minershive/hiveon-kb/hiveon-asic-firmware/T9+/t9installation.md

 cd /tmp/hive-bulk-install
 </code></pre>

 Once all the files are downloaded go to the `/tmp/hive-bulk-install` directory.
 You’ll need to add the ASICs’ IPs into `ips.txt`.
 If you know the list of IPs already then enter them one per line in `ips.txt` file.
-If the full list of IPs isn’t known to you, then you can scan your LAN and search for all ant-miners using the following command:
+If the full list of IPs isn’t known to you, then you can scan your LAN and search for all Antminers using the following command:

 `ipscan.sh 192.168.0.1/24> ips.txt`

 **Warning!
 The script will find all the ASICs in the network, not just S9, S9i, S9j, T9 or T9+.
 And you must not flash anything other than S9/T9 series with this firmware!**

 Now we’ll need to get your Farm Hash in the <a href="https://the.hiveos.farm/">Hive OS web UI</a>.
-Go to your farm’s **Settings tab**, there you will see the **Download Firmware** and copy the link.
+Go to your farm’s **Settings** tab, there you will see the **Download Firmware** and copy the link.
 It will be pre-formatted to include your Farm Hash.
 For example:

 `http://download.hiveos.farm/asic/s9/Antminer-S9-all-Hiveon-YOUR_FARMHASH.tar.gz`